yawaramin/stubbex/README.md

 period of time (by default, ten minutes) to serve the response as fast as possible.
 But you might like to edit an existing stub and immediately see the changed response.
-So, Stubbex will automatically clear its cache for a stub when you edit that stub.
+So, Stubbex will automatically clear its cache for a stub when you edit (or delete) that stub.
 This helps with iterative development.

 Note that on Linux and the BSDs you'll need to install `inotify-tools` to make instant edits work.
 See